dexterstacey/one-click-hugo-cms/site/content/post/call-for-cssc-delivery-partner.md

 **How to apply**

-To apply, please fill in this form [here](https://forms.gle/32WFRTayov72H9VYA).
+To apply, please fill in [this](https://forms.gle/32WFRTayov72H9VYA) form.
 The application deadline is 20th July 2022.